This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Ale vera plant components and why they are susceptible to freeze

 The leaves of an aloe vera plant contain a gel that is clear and composed of water.
-This gel does include specific glycoproteins, but it is around 99% water.
+This gel includes specific glycoproteins but is around 99% water.

 This fact explains why the plant is not capable of withstanding freezing temperatures.
 The chemical content of the plant means that if it is left outside in the cold, it will quickly freeze due to the high water content of its leaves.